 If you want to identify, attract and hire your industry’s superstars then headhunting is your best chance.
 Successful people are too busy and happy in their position to even consider an alternative.
 They have no need and no time to apply for a new job.
 Why should they because they are already hitting target and achieving results for your competitors.
-Headhunters will be able to find and approach these people as well as interest them in your opportunity and organisation.
+Headhunters will be able to find and approach these people as well as interest them in your opportunity and organization.
 This can all be done confidentially if required or in a way that will demonstrate to the market that your company is willing to invest in finding great people and that you know how to attract them.
-In addition Headhunters will coach the candidates and their client through the process making sure communication and feedback is handled professionally and that each party has a trusted advisor to deal with challenges and issues particularly when it comes to managing both sides expectations.
-Money is always an emotive issue and best handled by the headhunter who can ensure all parties needs are met as this is the part of the process that can cause the biggest challenge.
+In addition, headhunters will coach the candidates and their clients through the process making sure communication and feedback are handled professionally and that each party has a trusted advisor to deal with challenges and issues particularly when it comes to managing both sides’ expectations.
+Money is always an emotive issue and is best handled by the headhunter who can ensure all parties’ needs are met as this is the part of the process that can cause the biggest challenge.

 Involve your team: